 Developers are encouraged to take these standards as an expression of "what we want" more than of "what we have everywhere."
 This means that if you find yourself working on a piece of code that doesn't follow these standards, you are encouraged to re-factor it so that it is.
-IRC is a good place to come if you have questions or need clarification.
+The CiviCRM Mattermost chat is a good place to come if you have questions or need clarification.

 Quite a few blog posts have been written over the years in the architecture series the oldest one describing the DAO BAO/ Templating and file structures should still be on your must read list.
 Eileen's post from July 2013 is also a keeper.
 Please refer to it as a good overview of how to do things in a standards-compliant way 4.3+.

 CiviCRM vs Drupal¶